Research

 Food-Energy-Water Systems

 Food-Energy-Water Systems (FEWS) are deeply intertwined in global food production, supply chains, and water and energy management.
-We are investigating forward-thinking ways of transforming these systems by mapping market potential and connectivity, exploring regenerative agriculture innovations for more sustainable resource use, and by working with partners to advance food sovereignty solutions for Tribal Nations.
+We are investigating forward-thinking ways of transforming these systems by mapping market potential and connectivity, exploring regenerative agriculture innovations for more sustainable resource use, and by working with partners to advance food sovereignty solutions for Native American Nations.

 carrots